canonical/subiquity/doc/reference/autoinstall-reference.rst

 Command lists
 -------------

 Several configuration keys are lists of commands to be executed.
 Each command can be a string (in which case it is executed via :command:`sh -c`) or a list, in which case it is executed directly.
+The commands are run as root.
 Any command exiting with a non-zero return code is considered an error and aborts the installation (except for error-commands, where it is ignored).

 .. _ai-top-level-keys: